TWO THUMBS UP!

 FEATURING AN ORIGINAL PERFORMANCE BY PIERCE BROSNAN AND AN UNEXPECTEDLY FUNNY TURN BY GREG KINNEAR, THE MATADOR IS A MALE BUDDY MOVIE THAT RECALLS “MIDNIGHT RUN"

-THE MATADOR, the paths of a hit man and a salesman, who accidentally meet in a Mexico City bar, crisscross in ways that are full of surprises.
+In writer-director Richard Shepard's dark comedy, THE MATADOR, the paths of a hit man and a salesman, who accidentally meet in a Mexico City bar, crisscross in ways that are full of surprises.
 THE MATADOR mixes the genres of the offbeat comedy and the assassination thriller with confident touch and stylistic flourishes.
 Featuring an original performance from Pierce Brosnan, and an unexpectedly funny turn from Greg Kinnear, THE MATADOR is a male buddy film that recalls "Midnight Run," starring Robert De Niro and Charles Grodin, and others of its kind.
 The former James Bond has done a few comedies as a romantic lead, such as "Laws of Attraction," but none too successfully.
 Before that, Brosnan courted Sally Field in "Mrs. Doubtfire," but he played second banana and the butt of Robin Williams' jokes.
 It's therefore a pleasant surprise to find Brosnan in top comedic form in THE MATADOR.
 Over the years, he has developed a loose, relaxed way of acting, being completely at ease in front of the camera, which works well for this movie.
 THE MATADOR takes the hit man film and spins it on its head, creating a character-driven story that’s hip and full of unexpected turns.
 Shot in various countries, the story spans only several days, but many more margaritas.
 "The margaritas always taste better in Mexico," Julian says, meaning every word of it.
 Shepard uses the hotel lobby bar as a strategic site in which encounters take a specific shape due to the peculiar nature of their interaction.
 People in bars tell the truth about themselves with the safety net of knowing that they are never going to see their listeners again. f the locale is original, the narrative strategy, throwing two disparate men together, is more familiar from other male buddy pictures.
 Here, one man is an average businessman abroad, the other an international hit man.
 Contesting movie clichés about hit men, Shepard makes Julian's character “off kilter.”
 The director cites Jonathan Glazer's "Sexy Beast" as an inspiration for reinventing and turning upside down a genre picture.
 In THE MATADOR, Shepard takes the "one last heist" film and makes it into a darkly humorous character-driven story.
 Though there's action and some suspense, the film is at heart a comedy about a burned-out killer on his way out, who's at a crossroads in his life with choices to make.
 There's empathy for Julian as a man who has lost his soul, yet deep down in his heart, there's still a flame.
 At the center are two different men, who just happen to find themselves in similar moments in their lives, and through interaction, they turn each others’ lives around.
 Tough coming from different walks of life, due to their vulnerability at this particular time, they gravitate towards each other, and ultimately end up pulling each other out of their respective crises in a funny manner.
 Brosnan meets the challenge of playing a professional killer who's far different from the polished, elegant secret Agent 007.
 At first, Julian is cursed by an almost blank consciousness, but then he begins to reflect upon this crazy life of international intrigue and murder.
 Self-reflection is not an attribute of spy movies, and in this respect, too, THE MATADOR deviates from its genre.
 It's exciting to watching an actor playing against type a character that departs from his suave roles in films like "The Thomas Crown Affair" and the Bond movies.
 Brosnan maintains well the balance among the various elements of his role: The serious, the real, the dramatic, the truthful, and the comedic.
 He is helped by Shepard the writer, who has constructed an unpredictable plot; you never really know where things are going.
 The secondary characters help define the story's unique world, adding texture and flavor to the film. and they are played by such wonderful actors as Dylan Baker, Philip Baker Hall, and Adam Scott.
 Cinematographer David Tattersall, whose credits include "The Green Mile" and "Star Wars" (episodes I, II and III), helps Shepard create the film's lush, vibrant look with bright colors like yellow and orange and bold lighting.

 -- Emmanual Levy.com